-Opinion: Will right wingers never learn what sexism and classism looks like?
+Opinion: Will right-wingers never learn what sexism and classism looks like?

 “All I worry about when I’m at the despatch box is doing a good job and being able to do justice to my constituents and the work I’m doing, so I was just really crestfallen that somebody had said that to a paper and a paper was reporting that.”

 In his letter, Dillon wrote that the Mail on Sunday “deplores sexism and misogyny in all its forms” – sadly not enough to listen to Angela Rayner.
 He owes Rayner an apology, instead of doubling down and styling himself as the unrepentant hero of the tale.
 A little more kindness?
-Right wingers like Dillon have never heard of it.
+Right-wingers like Dillon have never heard of it.

 Register for free to continue reading